 The program in Electrical Engineering will prepare undergraduate students to accept and fulfill responsibilities across a broad spectrum of activities, including:

 - The practice of Electrical Engineering.

 - Other areas in which a preparation in Electrical Engineering will support significant contributions to the field, including finance, medicine and law.

 - Service to the engineering community and the community at large.

 Within 2-4 years of graduation, Electrical Engineering program graduates will achieve:

-- Successful careers, as reflected by advancement to positions that include greater responsibility and intellectual challenge
+- Successful careers, as reflected by advancement to positions that include greater professional and ethical responsibility and intellectual challenge

-- Successful performance in graduate or professional degree programs
+- Successful and ethical performance in graduate or professional degree programs